RamonGiovane/guiptables/README.md

 ```bash
 cp -r guiptables/ /usr/share/cockpit/
 ```
+#### :warning: Caution!
+The above command will replace all *guiptables* files if they already exist.
+Make sure to backup your logs and saves if you are installing a new version.

 ### Acessing the interface
 When entering the Cockpit, click on **Iptables UI** to access the dashboard.